 Collective assessment is performed for all the other loans and advances to customers.
-The key assumptions considered in the computation are the probability of an account falling into arrears and subsequently entering into default, definition of significant increase in credit risk, exposure at the moment of default and the estimated losses from defaulted loans.
+The key assumptions considered in the computation being the probability of an account falling into arrears and subsequently entering into default, definition of significant increase in credit risk, exposure at the moment of default and the estimated losses from defaulted loans.
 Statistical models are used for determination of the key assumptions including different future macroeconomic scenarios.

 The outbreak of the COVID-19 (Coronavirus) pandemic caused severe disruptions to both the worldwide and local economy.
-As a result of this pandemic the Group offered starting with 17 March 2020 several relief facilities to its clients, mainly in the form of payment deferrals and prolongation or renegotiation of the loan contracts.
+As a result of this pandemic the Bank offered starting with 17 March 2020 several relief facilities to its clients, mainly in the form of payment deferrals and prolongation or renegotiation of the loan contracts.
 These measures distort a timely reflection of a potential deterioration of the loan portfolio and result in artificially low observed default rates.
 This has a negative effect on the predictive power of statistically determined default rates and the perceptibility of a significant increase in credit risk.

-Taking into account a significant increase in uncertainty in respect of the key inputs for the ECL, the Group has addressed the related risk through a mix of measures, the key ones being:
+Taking into account a significant increase in uncertainty in respect of the key inputs for the ECL, the Bank has addressed the related risk through a mix of measures, the key ones being:

-- update, throughout the year, of the forward-looking information with the latest available macroeconomic forecasts and revision of the weighting applied to the scenarios; these changes were reflected in the computation of the probability of default parameter; and - update of the significant increase in credit risk criteria through the introduction of tougher criteria for the loans with prolongation measures due to COVID-19.
+- update, throughout the year, of the forwardlooking information with the latest available macroeconomic forecasts and revision of the weighting applied to the scenarios; these changes were reflected in the computation of the probability of default parameter; and - update of the significant increase in credit risk criteria through the introduction of tougher criteria for the loans with prolongation measures due to COVID-19.

 When performing the estimations of ECL for loans and advances to customers, management may be limited by the experience available in back-testing of these estimates against the actual results, especially under the COVID-19 circumstances.
-Further, future economic developments may not specific request and verifying if the request met the qualification conditions as approved by the Group.
-We have also validated the accuracy of marking such loans prolonged due to the COVID-19 in the operational system.
+Further, future economic developments may not We have validated, based on tests of controls, the process around prolongations of loans due to COVID-19, by verifying the existence of client specific request and verifying if the request met the qualification conditions as approved by the Bank.
+We have also validated the accuracy of marking into the operational system of loans for which prolongation due to COVID-19 was applied.

-We have tested that the key assumptions resulting from the statistical estimation models which were subsequently approved by management were the same as the parameters effectively implemented in the system for automated computation of ECL.
+We have tested that the key assumptions resulting from the statistical estimation models and which were subsequently approved by management were the same as the parameters effectively implemented in the system for automated computation of ECL.